nicopicchio/api-express-intro/README.md

 * A GET `/greeting/afternoon` route that returns `{greeting: 'good afternoon'}`
 * A DELETE `/greeting/` route that returns `{greeting: 'good bye'}`

+Every time a `/greeting` route is called, increment a counter.
+Add a new route, GET `/count` that returns the value of the counter.

 ## Extension
 Use express route parameters to implement a single /greeting route that handles all the GET requests above.